Central SOMA's landscape poised for change

 SOMA is a technology hub for both startups and more established firms.
-Yelp, Reddit, and Zipcar are among those located within the Central SOMA Plan area.
+Dropbox, Splunk, OKTA and Collective Health among others are located within the Central SOMA Plan area.

-First-floor retail is promoted and sometimes mandated within the Plan area.
-The rezoning loosens current restrictions and creates ample space for retail throughout the area.
-However, the Plan does prohibit big box retailers in favor of more neighborhood-style, local retail.
+First floor retail is promoted and sometimes mandated within the plan area.
+The rezoning loosens restrictive zoning, creating ample space for retail throughout the area.
+However, the plan prohibits big-box retailers in favor of more neighborhood-style, local retail.

-Commercial uses that encourage more “spill over” into the street to activate the area are highly encouraged.
-The diverse range of uses will help create a 24-hour activity cycle to keep the area attractive for workers, shoppers and tourists during the day, and restaurant and bar patrons into the night.
+Commercial uses that encourage more spillover into the street to activate the area are highly encouraged.
+The diverse range of uses will help create a 24-hour activity cycle to keep the area attractive for workers, shoppers, and tourists during the day and restaurant patrons at night.